Photo Credit: Photo courtesy of Wind Star Cruises

-Over the last few years, there’s been a must needed call for diversity in the cruising industry.
+Over the last few years, there’s been a much-needed call for diversity in the cruising industry.
 While we don’t typically see many Black women heading ships, they are there.

-Belinda Bennett is from a small island called St. Helena.
-The island sits between South America and South Africa.
+Belinda Bennett is from a small island called St. Helena, which sits between South America and South Africa.
 She got her start at the age of 17 on a small ship that was the means for people on her island to get to other islands.

 “I had goals in life, which I’ve succeeded at, and I’m a very strong woman.
 Being a woman, you have to work extra hard to prove yourself — even more than a man.
 Some men might not like that, but that’s the way it is.
 I’m driven.
 I wanted to be captain, and so, I am,” Belinda told Forbes.